Digital Transformation For Automotive Manufacturers And Suppliers

 Overall costs of picking packages, sorting, welding and housing parts and equipment can benefit the company on the delivery level

 Adoption of Industry 4.0’s technology help enhance productivity in sales, scales e-commerce platforms and channels, boosts transactional sales and deploys analytics to optimize pricing

 Putting in place a scalable cloud infrastructure ensures backup, possibility to share data and processing power

 Tech-enabled business models, products and services and R&D processes rely on field-gathered data.
 Here’s where it can come from:

-- Cars and trucks can be equipped with the software capable of gathering data on fuel usage, driving style, part failures and software bugs.
-Some of the problems can be helped with an over-the-air patches and optimization
+Cars and trucks can be equipped with the software product capable of gathering data on fuel usage, driving style, part failures and software bugs.
+Some of the problems can be helped with over-the-air patches and optimization

 A car dealer can balance the fuel economy and car performance to fit the need of the individual consumer